keiranlovett/globalgamejam-2014/README.md

 # Global Games Jam 2014: Game Design Document

 ## Technicals:
-Alex Haak, Keiran Lovett, Sam Wong, Mandy Liang, Sathya Naidu, Mark Calugay
+- Alex Haak (thedevtank), Keiran Lovett(keiranlovett), Sam Wong, Mandy Liang, Sathya Naidu, Mark Calugay

-Date: January 24, 2014
+- Date: January 24, 2014

-Team Name: Super Awesome Possum Mean Team
+- Team Name: Super Awesome Possum Mean Team

-Game Title: Romera vs Julia
+- Game Title: Romera vs Julia

-Theme: Bi-polar lovers
+- Theme: Bi-polar lovers

 ## Vision:
 An experimental game that focuses on the theme: “We don’t see things as they are, we see things as we are.”
 A game that receives an emotional response from playing a modified version of tag with a twist.